-Statistics on the cost of living in various U.S. cities are compiled and published by the Bureau of Labor Statistics as the Consumer Price Index (CPI) and by the Commerce Department's Bureau of Economic Analysis as the Personal Consumption Expenditures (PCE) Price Index.
+Statistics on the cost of living in various U.S. cities are compiled and published by the DOL's Bureau of Labor Statistics as the Consumer Price Index (CPI) and by the Commerce Department's Bureau of Economic Analysis as the Personal Consumption Expenditures (PCE) Price Index.
 To get CPI data, see the separate entry for the "Consumer Price Index."
 PCE data and a comparison of the PCE and CPI is available through the BEA's Consumer Spending page.

 Calculations: You can get calculations of equivalent salaries from one city to another from The Salary Calculator and Datamasters' U.S. Cost of Living Comparisons.
 You can figure the comparative buying power of the U.S. dollar from one year to the next (back to 1913), using the U.S. Inflation Calculator.